-The Compensation Committee (the "Committee") is a standing committee of the Board and is comprised of independent directors Lewis A. Coffman, John H. Merrell, Thomas A. Maloof and John Samore, Jr. The Committee met twice in fiscal 2003.
+The Compensation Committee (the "Committee") is a standing committee of the Board and is comprised of Lewis A. Coffman, John H. Merrell, Thomas A. Maloof and John Samore, Jr. All members of the Committee are independent as defined by applicable rules of the Nasdaq National Market.
+The Committee met twice in fiscal 2003.
 The Committee makes all determinations with respect to executive compensation and administers the Company's Incentive Compensation Plan.
 The Committee report follows: